bmkor/gason/README.md

 Alternatively, you may just clone this repo, build the framework yourself and import the framework to your project.

 # Documentation?
 This gason wrapper is intended to be simple and straightforward.
-I would like to give a sample usage as below.
+I would like to give a sample below.
 In case, you need more, just open an issue.

-A sample usage demo:
+A sample:
 ```
 import UIKit
 import gasonframework